11ume/wezi/README.md

 <br>

-**Wizi** is small but powerful, focused on the **KISS** principle, each part of his code is modular, useful, simple and easy to understand, you can create robust http servers like a polar bear.
+**Wizi** is small because his features are reduced only to the essentials, focused on the **KISS** principle, each part of his source code is useful, modular, simple, easy to understand and maintain.
+Other similar libraries have a lot of redundant [**LOC**](https://en.wikipedia.org/wiki/Source_lines_of_code), you can create robust http servers like a polar bear.

 <br>